Configuration

 MEERKAT_LOG_LEVEL

 This controls the logging level.
-Can be one of debug
+Can be one of debug, info, warn, or

 others will be silently discarded.